ariesunique/ariesunique.github.io/content/pages/projects.rst

 Projects
 ##########

+.. role:: lead

-This is a list of some projects I have worked on for my own personal learning.
+:lead:`This is a list of some projects I have worked on for my own personal learning.
-Some of these were more successful than others.
+Some of these were more successful than others.`

 |